What it’s like to leave your stable job to live the sweet life?

 Mixing her passions

-Combining her self-taught baking skills with her teaching experience, Katherine is now sharing her passion for making and baking through cooking demonstrations and hands-on workshops throughout Australia and abroad.
+Combining her self-taught baking skills with her teaching experience, Katherine has shared her passion for making and baking through cooking demonstrations and hands-on workshops throughout Australia and abroad.

 Made from scratch